 Homemade Vanilla Sugar in 3 Easy Steps!

-- Purchase vanilla beans & jars
+- Grab some vanilla beans

 - Combine sugar and vanilla in a food processor (it can also be done by hand)

-How do I pick the right vanilla bean?
+So… How do I pick the right vanilla bean?

 - Tahitian: floral aroma with a rich, fruity flavor